finos/common-domain-model/documentation/source/contribution.rst

 - Additional documentation provided, if necessary.
 - Release note provided

-Any review feedback should be sent to the contributor as required via Slack, email or in direct meetings.
+Any review feedback should be sent to the Contributor as required via Slack, email or in direct meetings.

-.. note:: Depending on the size, complexity or impact of a contribution, the CDM Reviewers can recommend for the contribution to be presented with an appropriate level of details with the CDM Architecture and Review Committee for further feedback.
-The CDM reviewer will work with the Contributor to orchestrate that additional step.
+.. note:: Depending on the size, complexity or impact of a contribution, the CDM Maintainer can recommend for the contribution to be presented with an appropriate level of details with the CDM Architecture and Review Committee for further feedback.
+The CDM Maintainer will work with the Contributor to orchestrate that additional step.
 The additional feedback may recommend revisions to the proposed changes.
 When it is the case the review process will iterate on the revised proposal.

 Post-review technical tasks
 """""""""""""""""""""""""""

 Following model reviews, a number of technical tasks may be required before the changes can be finally approved, merged and released:

 - **Stale CDM version**: Contribution is based on an old CDM version and model changes conflict with more recent changes.
 If the conflicting change is available in Rosetta, the contributor should be asked to update their contribution to the latest version and resubmit.
-If the conflicting change is not yet available in Rosetta, this merge will need to be handled by the CDM Reviewer.
+If the conflicting change is not yet available in Rosetta, this merge will need to be handled by the CDM Maintainer.
 - **Failed unit tests**: Java unit tests in the CDM project may fail due to problems in the contributed changes.
 Alternatively it may be that the test expectations need to be updated.
-The Reviewer should determine the cause of the test failure and notify either the Contributor or work on adjusting the test expectations.
+The Maintainer should determine the cause of the test failure and notify either the Contributor or work on adjusting the test expectations.
-- **Additional documentation**: If the contributor provided additional documentation, the Reviewer should update the CDM documentation by editing the *documentation.rst* file in GitHub.
+- **Additional documentation**: If the contributor provided additional documentation, the Maintainer should update the CDM documentation by editing the *documentation.rst* file in GitHub.
 - **Documentation code snippets**: To avoid stale documentation, the CDM build process verifies that any code snippets in the documentation exists and is in line with the model itself.
-The Reviewer should adjust or include any code snippets by editing the *documentation.rst* file on GitHub.
+The Maintainer should adjust or include any code snippets by editing the *documentation.rst* file on GitHub.
 - **Code generation**: Model changes may cause code generator failures (e.g., Java, C#, Scala, Kotlin etc.).
-In the unlikely event of code generation failures, these will need to be addressed by the Reviewer.
+In the unlikely event of code generation failures, these will need to be addressed by the Maintainer.

 Downstream dependencies
 """""""""""""""""""""""

 The CDM has a number of dependent projects that are required for the CDM to be successfully distributed.
 It is possible that model changes may cause these downstream projects to fail.
-The Reviewer will need to test and, if necessary, update those before the changes can be released.
+The Maintainer will need to test and, if necessary, update those before the changes can be released.

 - **Translate**: The regression tests in this project compare the contributed model against the expected number of mapping, validation and qualification results.
 Due to the contributed model changes, it is likely that there will be expectation mismatches that cause this build to fail.
 - **CDM Portal**: compile and test.
 - **CDM Java Examples**: compile and test.

 .. note:: In most cases, the post-review technical tasks and downstream dependencies require software engineering expertise in addition to CDM expertise.
-The Reviewer should seek additional technical support to address those if they cannot handle those tasks themselves.
+Additional technical support from the CDM Maintainer team may need to be called upon to address those.

 The change can be merged into the main CDM code base only upon:

-- approval by CDM Reviewers and/or CDM Architecture and Review Committee,
+- approval by CDM Maintainers and/or CDM Architecture and Review Committee,
 - successful completing of all the above technical tasks, and
 - successful builds of the CDM and all its downstream dependencies.

 Releasing model changes
 ^^^^^^^^^^^^^^^^^^^^^^^

 Once the contributed model change has been merged, a new release can be built, tested and deployed.
-The Reviewer will work with the CDM Owners and the Contributor on a deployment timeline.
+The Maintainer will work with the CDM Owners and the Contributor on a deployment timeline.

 The following release checklist should be verified before deploying a new model: